 Open enrollment dates may change year to year, but they can easily be found online.
-In 2020, open enrollment begins on November 1 and runs through to December 15.
-You must apply between these dates in order to receive ACA-approved health care coverage starting January 1, 2021.
+In 2022, open enrollment begins on November 1st, 2021 and runs through to January 15th, 2022.
+However, some states like New York have expanded their enrollment dates due to the COVID-19 emergency.

 Remember, this is just the enrollment for the Health Insurance Marketplace.
 If you want to apply for health insurance and have a low income or other qualifying condition, then you can opt for Medicaid or the Children’s Health Insurance Program (CHIP) at any time.
 If you still wish to access the health care Marketplace outside of the open enrollment period, however, you may be able to find a health insurance plan via a special enrollment period.